-FINANCIAL EDUCATION Initiative Description Company ABC at BCP - Mass media Financial education through mass media: web series 5to Piso, AON por Redes ABC, Iniciativa a Amas de Casa, Client bulletins, Influencers ABC at BCP: Financial Education Training Online courses and work- shops for financial education ВСР Financial Education from a business perspective Changes in undesirable financial behavior (over indebtedness, delinquency, overdrafts) Client academy Training clients to develop digital skills to operate from any device BCP Bolivia Basic program for Financial and Digital Advice Advise/Train our clients through the Relationship Advisors, who educate about Munay Volunteer program to provide advice and accompaniment to clients and training for entrepreneurs Mibanco Peru
+FINANCIAL EDUCATION Initiative Company ABC at BCP - Mass media Financial education through mass media: web series 5to Piso, AON por Redes ABC, Iniciativa a Amas de Casa, Client bulletins, Influencers ABC del BCP: Financial Education Training Online courses and workshops for financial education ВСР Financial Education from a business perspective Changes in undesirable financial behavior (over indebtedness, delinquency, overdrafts) Client academy Training clients to develop digital skills to operate from any device BCP Bolivia Financial Advise/Train our clients through the Relationship Advisors, who educate about Mibanco Perú

-Initiative Description Company Mi Consultor Program to train clients through partnerships Training workshops with partnerships Leveraged synergies to work with Public and Private Partnerships to promote financial inclusion and education Mibanco Peru Improving my bodega (corner store) Webinars to manage business and finance imparted by experts from CENTRUM, ISM and Mibanco.
+Г Financial Education and Business Management Training and advice for digital matters for business management and finance.
+Munay Volunteer program to provide advice and accompaniment to clients and training for entrepreneurs Mi Consultor Program to train clients through partnerships Training workshops with partnerships Leveraged synergies to work with Public and Private Partnerships to promote financial inclusion and education Webinars to manage business and finance imparted by experts from CENTRUM, ISM and Mibanco.
 Worshops to Talk with Experts Webinars for business and financial management that are imparted by experts.
 Finished in March 2022.
-Yo sumo, yo doy, yo soy Volunteer program for financial education Basic Program for Financial and Digital Advice Advise/train our clients in Financial Education and Business Management through our Relationship Managers.
-Create environmental awareness among our relationships managers so that they can provide environmental tips to our clients.
-Mibanco Colombia Miacademia del Progreso Education for business management

-FINANCIAL EDUCATION Initiative Description Company ABC of Pension Savings Financial education and pension savings through online workshops, web education and courses at workshops on savings through e workshops, web tion and courses at El Depa Educational web series ABC at Pacífico Education on insurance, imparted through mass media, communications courses and education from a business perspective Comunidad Segura Training program on risk prevention for vulnerable populations Pacífico Seguros Protege 365 Preventing occupational risks for client companies
+Volunteer program for financial education Basic Program for Financial and Digital Advice Advise/train our clients in Financial Education and Business Management through our Relationship Managers.
+Mibanco Colombia Eighta Advice Create environmental awareness among our relationships managers so that they can provide environmental tips to our clients.
+Miacademia del Progreso Education for business management ABC of Pension Savings Financial education and pension savings through online workshops, web education and courses at workshops Prima AFP El Depa Educational web series ABC at Pacífico Education on insurance, imparted through mass media, communications courses and education from a business perspective Pacífico Comunidad Segura Training program on risk prevention for vulnerable populations Seguros Protege 365 Preventing occupational risks for client companies